srossi93/TalksDemos/README.md

 Check the [README](./grad_descend_animation/README.md) for additional details.

+## Hamiltonian Monte Carlo Animation (with LaTeX export)

+This project provides an animation for MCMC sampling methods (in this case HMC).

+Check the [README](./mcmc/README.md) for additional details.

 ### Acknowledgements
 If you use or intent to use these scripts for you documents or keynotes, please consider to